Corps razes historical ‘pain in the butt’ Monte Ne tower, while museums work to preserve pieces

 The Monte Ne ruins have hosted many residents interested in remembering the site's better days, but also plenty of other visitors with no interest in history.

-The Oklahoma Row site – which remains completely above water during normal lake levels – has attracted a significant amount of trespassers, though it has been behind a chain-link fence for over a decade, according to the U.S. Army Corps of Engineers.
-The Corps of Engineers assumed responsibility for management of the historic property after the creation of the lake.
+The Oklahoma Row site -- which remains completely above water during normal lake levels -- has attracted a significant amount of trespassers, though it has been behind a chain-link fence for over a decade, according to the Corps of Engineers.
+The Corps assumed responsibility for management of the historic property after the creation of the lake.

 "As far as the Corps of Engineers is concerned, it's been kind of a pain in the butt," he said.
 "It's sad it's come to this point, but it is what it is.
 I'm glad it was torn down because it was a mess."